lammps/lammps/doc/rst/Errors_warnings.rst

 *Angle style in data file differs from currently defined angle style* Self-explanatory.

+*Angles are defined but no angle style is set*
+   The topology contains angles, but there are no angle forces computed since there was no angle\_style command.

 *Atom style in data file differs from currently defined atom style* Self-explanatory.